 Need a car that can tackle serious motorway miles with ease?
 Look no further than our list of the best cars for the job.

-Even before the first section of motorway opened in the UK in 1958, cars had been developed to carry their occupants at a steady cruise in comfort.
+Even before the first UK motorway was opened in 1958, cars had been developed to carry their occupants at a steady cruise in comfort across long distances.
 As motorway networks grew across Europe and eventually the world, cars moved with the times; today, even the smallest city car is capable of sitting at motorway speeds for hours on end, if required.

-Even though our 70mph national speed limit has been around since the late 1960s, not all modern cars feel as comfortable, quiet or safe at that speed for long periods of time.
+Even though the 70mph national speed limit has been in force on UK roads since the late 1960s, not all modern cars feel as comfortable, quiet or safe at that speed for long periods of time.
 For that reason, some of our choices listed below are not what you might expect – in fact, some aren’t exactly class-leading in many other areas, but come into their own when settled into a cruise.

 We've tried to take a rough cross-section of the market, selecting cars whose motorway finesse is better than others in their respective classes.
 That’s why you’ll find city cars and hatchbacks in a list that you might have expected to be full of large, luxurious premium cars (which inevitably make an appearance, too).